aappddeevv/scalajs-reaction/README.md

 stylesheets from scala code.
 Here's an example showing the use of CSS variables. `merge-styles` is a little like glamor (which we recommend as well) but is also a bit different in that it is explicit about "selectors".

+The slightly older idiom is below.
+See the examples for the updated fabric styling idioms which are much more flexible.

 ```scala
   // Each key indicates an area of our component.